rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

   Target Zone = adls2
   Overwrite Settings = Skip

-Follow the steps below to demonstrate the migration of data from your ADLS Gen1 to Gen2 storage.
+ 5. Wait until the migration is complete, and check the contents of your ADLS Gen2 container.

 ## Consistency Check